Skip to content

 Skills / Requirements / Qualifications

-• Hardware repair – data center technicians are hired to complete basic repair of damaged or faulty network equipment and devices
+• Hardware Repair: Experience with basic repair of damaged or faulty network equipment and devices.

-• Troubleshooting skills – performing tests to identify and fix errors in computer networks including LAN and WAN is a key component of their work
+• Troubleshooting Skills: Able to perform tests to identify and fix errors in computer networks including LAN and WAN.

-• Physical Requirements – data technicians stay on their feet, and regularly crawl, crouch, kneel, lift, and move up to 40lbs over short distances
+• Physical Requirements: Able to stay on their feet, and regularly crawl, crouch, kneel, lift, and move up to 40lbs over short distances.

-• Inventory management – data technicians are required to maintain accurate inventory of tools, equipment, and network devices
+• Inventory Management: Be able to maintain accurate inventory of tools, equipment, and network devices.

-• Communication skills – being able to explain complicated technical process in a simple to way to non-technical staff is a requirement for successful data technicians
+• Communication Skills: Can explain complicated technical process in a simple to way to non-technical staff.

-• Technical writing skills – data technicians often develop standard operating procedures and manuals for the networks they are in charge o
+• Technical Writing Skills: Capable of developing standard operating procedures and manuals for the networks they are in charge of.

 Job Zones